saifeemustafaq/mustafa-pm-prep/src/content/execution.md

 5. Implementation of solutions
 6. Monitoring and iteration

 Use a conversational tone to explain each step, providing brief examples or potential scenarios.
-For instance, when discussing data analysis, you might say, "I'd look at metrics like daily active users, session length, and specific in-game events to spot any unusual patterns."
+For instance, when discussing data analysis, you might say, "I would look at metrics like daily active users, session length, and specific in-game events to spot any unusual patterns."

 Remember to highlight the importance of cross-functional collaboration, mentioning how you'd work with different teams like engineering, design, and marketing to address the issue comprehensively.